-A new calendar year is a time when humans are full of enthusiasm for making changes, improving things about ourselves or, well, just getting something done.
 If there’s one thing that defines a Cogent employee, it’s their curiosity.
-Because of this, we give each and every employee extra time (five days on top of their regular annual leave), and extra money ($3000), to satisfy that insatiable curiosity.
+Because of this, we give each and every employee extra time (five days on top of their regular annual leave), and extra money ($3000), to satisfy that insatiable curiosity through learning and development.
 One of the best things is finding out the surprising ways in which people use this time and money.
-This year, we thought we’d share some of these with the internet.
+Here’s how some of the team are using it this year.

 Amelia, General Manager